Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 Example of using the **for** looping control-flow statement.

-## INVESTIGATION 1: CREATING A SHELL SCRIPT
+## INVESTIGATION 1: Creating A Shell Script

 **ATTENTION:**